January 7, 2025

 7. Repetitive words in the description

-This issue not only indicates that your app that your app is incomplete and not ready for submission.
+One of the most frustrating things for anyone evaluating your app, whether it’s Apple’s review team or end-users, is encountering placeholder content in the app or its listing.
+Similarly, repetitive or irrelevant words can be an issue.
+This issue not only indicates that your app is incomplete and not ready for submission but also that it may not be fully functional.
 It also gives reviewers more reasons to scrutinize and identify additional errors in your app.

 Solutions: